Arc-Computer/ATLAS/README.md

 Need the hands-on version?
 Follow the [Quickstart tutorial](https://docs.arc.computer/quickstart) for the complete step-by-step instructions.

+The SDK runtime triages every request, runs a capability probe, and routes it into the right lane (`auto`, `paired`, `coach`, or `escalate`) before your agent executes.
+Those decisions—lane, probe confidence, certification status, persona usage, and reward breakdowns—stream live to the console and flow into `arc-atlas` exports so training jobs inherit the full adaptive context.

 ## Configuration Overview

 Hydra bundles Atlas defaults into composable groups: